What is Shock?

-Do you know that about 1 in 5 people will die who suffer from shock?
+Do you know about 1 in 5 people will die who suffer from shock?

-Signs and Symptoms of Different Types of Shock
+What are the Signs and Symptoms of Shock?

 - Chest pain